flojud/EcoMeter/README.md

 ## Contributing

-To contribute to Kindergarten Timetracker, follow these steps:
+To contribute to EcoMeter, follow these steps:

 - Fork this repository.
 - Create a branch: git checkout -b development.